Dylan-Weber/regex-pinger/readme.md

 A simple Discord bot which lets you ping users and roles through regular expression matching!

-Any user or role with a display name of the form /<regex>/
+Any user or role with a display name in the form /`<regex`>/ will be pinged when a user sends a message including an @ symbol followed by any string that matches the regular expression.

 For example: A user with the display name "/foo|bar/" will be pinged by either "@foo" or "@bar".